Personal website Rudolf Adamkovič

 \(\vec{b}\) is a linear combination of \(\vec{a}_1, \ldots, \vec{a_n}\)

-if and only if a there exists a solution to the equivalent matrix equation
+if and only if there exists a solution to the equivalent matrix equation

 or the equivalent linear system with the augmented matrix